-Amend Article 3 by renumbering the following sections:
+Section 8.
+Article 3 of said Charter shall be amended by renumbering the following sections:

 From To

 3-6 3-5

 3-7 3-6

 3-9 3-7

 Town Manager's Statement - With the removal of the old reference to the Treasurer/Collector and the Housing Authority under the Elected Officials Article (Article 3) of the Town Charter, the specific sections above of the Town Charter need to be renumbered to be in sequential order.